 Our master's- and doctorate-level counselors can help you evaluate any issues you or your family members are facing over the phone.
 We can also schedule free face-to-face counseling at a time and place that's convenient for you.

 "We encourage you to call whenever you're feeling sad, angry, discouraged or overwhelmed," notes Prom.
 "Sometimes a sympathetic ear, a change in perspective or tips on how to meet a life challenge more effectively can help people resolve issues that might lead to depression."

-Web-Based Work & Life Resources:
+Online Work & Life Resources: Free, Unlimited Access

 - Dealing With Depression: Self-Help and Coping Tips (4-part series)